bchamby/chef-essentials-windows/README.md

 The participant guide is a PDF that contains the notes export from the content slides.

-The content can be found here: NOT YET RELEASED
+The content can be found here: https://opscode.box.com/s/n259b2sal5yu1tbo1qcnfzo54m2bj5mb

 ### Instructor Kit